verygoodplugins/edd-version-history/readme.md

 * `download_id`: (required) The download ID
 * `limit`: The number of tags to show (default `10`)
 * `include_current`: Whether or not to include the current plugin version in the list.
 Default `false`
+* `download_purchase_id`: By default we check to see if the customer has purchased the `download_id`, you can override that here (for example in case of addons or bundles)

 ## Changelog